Submitting a Complaint Against a Chiropodist or Podiatrist

 Guidelines for Submitting a Complaint

-- The name of the chiropodist or podiatrist
+- The name of the chiropodist or podiatrist who provided the care or service.

-- The reason(s) complaint
+- The reason(s) complaint.

 - Details about the specific incident(s) including, if possible, dates and

-locations - Your name, address and a telephone number where you can be reached during the day
+locations. - Your name, address and a telephone number where you can be reached during the day.

 The Investigation